 Thriftiness is next to Godliness

 Start saving your chicken, steak and roast bones to make broth.
 You can freeze them until you have enough for a batch.
 Other types of bones work well too such as lamb and pork.
-You can order organic beef and chicken bones in bulk from Oryana.
 Also collect the ends and trimmings of vegetables like onions, garlic, carrots, and celery from cooking or juicing and use them instead of the above vegetables.
 Avoid brassicas (like cauliflower, brussel sprouts, or broccoli) and peelings of squash as they produce an off-flavor in the broth.

 Here is a recipe for a BASIC CHICKEN BROTH